ryantd42/NY-Legislative-Git/2023/S6760B-2023/bill.md

   when printed to be committed to the Committee on  Consumer  Protection --  recommitted  to the Committee on Consumer Protection in accordance with Senate Rule 6, sec.
-8  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee
+8  --  committee  discharged,  bill  amended, ordered  reprinted  as  amended  and  recommitted to said committee -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee

- AN  ACT  to  amend  the  general  business law and the insurance law, in relation to insurance requirements for third-party food delivery apps
+ AN  ACT  to  amend  the  general  business law and the insurance law, in relation to  insurance  requirements  for  third-party  food  delivery service

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 391-v of the general  business  law,  as  added  by chapter 693 of the laws of 2021, is amended to read as follows:
   §  391-v.
 Third-party food delivery agreements AND INSURANCE REQUIRE- MENTS.
 1. For the purposes of this section, the  following  terms  shall have the following meanings:
   (a)  "Agreement"  means a written contractual agreement between a food service establishment and a third-party food delivery service  authoriz- ing  the  inclusion  of the food service establishment's products on the third-party food delivery platform.
   (b) "DELIVERY AVAILABLE PERIOD"  MEANS  THE  PERIOD  WHEN  A  DELIVERY NETWORK DRIVER:
   (I) HAS LOGGED ON TO A DIGITAL NETWORK;
   (II)  IS  AVAILABLE  TO  RECEIVE REQUESTS TO PROVIDE DELIVERY SERVICES FROM A DELIVERY NETWORK COMPANY;
   (III) IS OPERATING A PERSONAL VEHICLE; AND
   (IV) IS NOT PROVIDING DELIVERY SERVICES OR OPERATING IN  THE  DELIVERY SERVICE PERIOD.
-  (C) "DELIVERY NETWORK COMPANY" MEANS A CORPORATION, PARTNERSHIP,  SOLE PROPRIETORSHIP,  OR  OTHER ENTITY THAT OPERATES IN THIS STATE AND USES A DIGITAL NETWORK TO CONNECT A DELIVERY  NETWORK  COMPANY  CUSTOMER  TO  A DELIVERY NETWORK DRIVER TO PROVIDE DELIVERY SERVICES.
+  (C)  "DELIVERY NETWORK COMPANY" MEANS A CORPORATION, PARTNERSHIP, SOLE PROPRIETORSHIP, OR OTHER ENTITY THAT OPERATES IN THIS STATE AND  USES  A

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10975-04-4
+  LBD10975-06-4
- S. 6760--A  2
+ S. 6760--B  2

+ DIGITAL  NETWORK  TO  CONNECT  A  DELIVERY NETWORK COMPANY CUSTOMER TO A DELIVERY NETWORK DRIVER TO PROVIDE DELIVERY SERVICES.
-  (D)  "DELIVERY  NETWORK  COMPANY  CUSTOMER"  MEANS A PERSON WHO ORDERS GOODS THAT ARE DELIVERED BY A DELIVERY NETWORK DRIVER AT  THE  DIRECTION OF THE PERSON.
+  (D)  "DELIVERY  NETWORK COMPANY CUSTOMER" OR "CUSTOMER" MEANS A PERSON WHO ORDERS GOODS THAT ARE DELIVERED BY A DELIVERY NETWORK DRIVER AT  THE DIRECTION OF SUCH PERSON.
+  (E)  "DELIVERY  NETWORK  COMPANY SELLER" MEANS A CORPORATION, PARTNER- SHIP, SOLE PROPRIETORSHIP, OR OTHER ENTITY THAT OPERATES IN  THIS  STATE AND USES A DIGITAL NETWORK TO SELL ITS GOODS TO DELIVERY NETWORK COMPANY CUSTOMERS, FOR DELIVERY BY DELIVERY NETWORK DRIVERS, WHICH MAY BE A FOOD SERVICE ESTABLISHMENT.
-  (E)  "DELIVERY NETWORK DRIVER" MEANS AN INDIVIDUAL WHO PROVIDES DELIV- ERY SERVICES THROUGH A DIGITAL NETWORK USING A PERSONAL VEHICLE.
+  (F)  "DELIVERY  NETWORK DRIVER" MEANS AN INDIVIDUAL WHO PROVIDES INDE- PENDENT DELIVERY SERVICES THROUGH A DIGITAL  NETWORK  USING  A  PERSONAL VEHICLE.
-  (F) "DELIVERY SERVICES" MEANS THE  FULFILLMENT  OF  DELIVERY  REQUESTS MADE  BY  A  CUSTOMER THROUGH A DIGITAL NETWORK, INCLUDING THE PICKUP OF ANY GOODS AND THE DELIVERY OF THE GOODS TO  A  CUSTOMER  BY  A  DELIVERY NETWORK  DRIVER.
+  (G)  "DELIVERY  SERVICES"  MEANS  THE FULFILLMENT OF DELIVERY REQUESTS MADE BY A CUSTOMER THROUGH A DIGITAL NETWORK, INCLUDING  THE  PICKUP  OF ANY  GOODS  AND  THE  DELIVERY  OF THE GOODS TO A CUSTOMER BY A DELIVERY NETWORK DRIVER.
 DELIVERY SERVICES MAY INCLUDE A SERIES OF DELIVERIES  TO DIFFERENT  CUSTOMERS,  OR  TO  DIFFERENT LOCATIONS AT THE DIRECTION OF A CUSTOMER.
-  (G)"DELIVERY SERVICE PERIOD" MEANS THE PERIOD:
+  (H) "DELIVERY SERVICE PERIOD" MEANS THE PERIOD:
   (I) BEGINNING WHEN  A  DELIVERY  NETWORK  DRIVER  STARTS  OPERATING  A PERSONAL  VEHICLE  EN ROUTE TO PICK UP GOODS FOR A DELIVERY OR SERIES OF DELIVERIES AS DOCUMENTED VIA A DIGITAL NETWORK CONTROLLED BY A  DELIVERY NETWORK COMPANY;
   (II)  CONTINUING  WHILE  THE  DELIVERY  NETWORK  DRIVER TRANSPORTS THE REQUESTED DELIVERY OR DELIVERIES; AND
   (III) ENDING UPON DELIVERY OF THE REQUESTED GOODS TO:
   (A) THE DELIVERY NETWORK COMPANY CUSTOMER OR THE LAST DELIVERY NETWORK COMPANY CUSTOMER IN A SERIES OF DELIVERIES  OR TO A LOCATION  DESIGNATED BY  THE DELIVERY NETWORK COMPANY CUSTOMER OR THE LAST LOCATION SO DESIG- NATED IN A SERIES OF DELIVERIES; OR
   (B) A LOCATION DESIGNATED BY THE DELIVERY NETWORK  COMPANY,  INCLUDING FOR PURPOSES OF RETURNING THE GOODS.
-  (H) "DIGITAL NETWORK" MEANS ANY ONLINE-ENABLED APPLICATION,  SOFTWARE, WEBSITE,  OR  SYSTEM  OFFERED  OR UTILIZED BY A DELIVERY NETWORK COMPANY THAT ENABLES DELIVERIES WITH DELIVERY NETWORK DRIVERS.
+  (I)  "DIGITAL NETWORK" MEANS ANY ONLINE-ENABLED APPLICATION, SOFTWARE, WEBSITE, OR SYSTEM OFFERED OR UTILIZED BY  A  DELIVERY  NETWORK  COMPANY THAT ENABLES DELIVERIES WITH DELIVERY NETWORK DRIVERS.
-  (I) "Food service establishment" means a place where food is  provided for  individual  portion  service  directly to the consumer whether such food is provided free of charge or sold, and whether consumption  occurs on or off the premises or is provided from a pushcart, stand or vehicle.
+  (J)  "Food service establishment" means a place where food is provided for individual portion service directly to  the  consumer  whether  such food  is provided free of charge or sold, and whether consumption occurs on or off the premises or is provided from a pushcart, stand or vehicle.
-  [(c)](J)  "PERSONAL  VEHICLE"  MEANS  A  MOTOR  VEHICLE, A LIMITED USE MOTORCYCLE AS DEFINED IN SECTION ONE HUNDRED TWENTY-ONE-B OF THE VEHICLE AND TRAFFIC LAW, AN ELECTRIC SCOOTER AS DEFINED IN SECTION  ONE  HUNDRED FOURTEEN-E  OF  THE  VEHICLE  AND  TRAFFIC  LAW OR BICYCLE WITH ELECTRIC ASSIST AS DEFINED IN SECTION ONE HUNDRED TWO-C OF THE VEHICLE AND  TRAF- FIC LAW AND THAT IS:
+  [(c)](K) "PERSONAL VEHICLE" MEANS A MOTOR VEHICLE  OR  A  LIMITED  USE MOTORCYCLE AS DEFINED IN SECTION ONE HUNDRED TWENTY-ONE-B OF THE VEHICLE AND TRAFFIC LAW, THAT IS:
   (I)  USED  BY  A DELIVERY NETWORK DRIVER TO PROVIDE DELIVERY SERVICES;
  AND
   (II) OWNED, LEASED, OR OTHERWISE AUTHORIZED FOR USE  BY  THE  DELIVERY NETWORK DRIVER.
-  (K)  "Third-party  food  delivery  service"  means any website, mobile application or other internet service that offers or  arranges  for  the sale  or  delivery  of  food and beverages prepared by, and the same-day delivery or same-day pickup of food and beverage from,  a  food  service establishment located in the state.
+  (L)  "Third-party  food  delivery  service" means any [website, mobile application or other internet service]  DIGITAL NETWORK  OPERATED  BY  A DELIVERY NETWORK COMPANY that offers or arranges for the sale (INCLUDING FOR  SAME-DAY  PICKUP)  or  delivery  (INCLUDING  SAME-DAY  DELIVERY) of PRODUCTS (INCLUDING food and beverages) prepared by, [and  the  same-day delivery  or  same-day pickup of food and beverage from,] a food service establishment located in the state.
-  [(d)]  (1)  "Third-party  food  delivery platform" means the online or mobile platform of the third-party food  delivery  service  on  which  a consumer  can  view products available for sale and place an order for a food service establishment's products.
+  [(d)] (M) "Third-party food delivery platform"  means  the  online  or mobile  platform  of  the  third-party  food delivery service on which a
+ S. 6760--B  3

+ consumer can view products available for sale and place an order  for  a food service establishment's products.
-  2. (a) A third-party food delivery service shall not list,  advertise, promote, or sell a food service establishment's products, or arrange for the  delivery of an order of such products, on a third-party food deliv- ery platform without a valid agreement with the food service  establish- ment authorizing the inclusion of their products on such platform.
+  2.  (a) A third-party food delivery service shall not list, advertise, promote, or sell a food service establishment's products, or arrange for the delivery of an order of such products, on a third-party food  deliv- ery  platform without a valid agreement with the food service establish- ment (OR AN AUTHORIZED THIRD-PARTY AGENT OR  DESIGNEE)  authorizing  the inclusion of their products on such platform.
- S. 6760--A  3

-  (b)  An  agreement  executed in accordance with this section shall not include a provision, clause, or covenant that requires  a  food  service establishment  to  indemnify  a  third-party  food delivery service, any independent contractor acting on behalf of the third-party food delivery service,  or  any  registered  agent  of  the  third-party food delivery service, for any damages or harm by an act or omission  occurring  after the food service establishment's product leaves the place of business of the food service establishment.
+  (b)  An  agreement  executed in accordance with this section shall not include a provision, clause, or covenant that requires  a  food  service establishment  to  indemnify  a  third-party  food delivery service, any independent contractor [acting on behalf of the]  PROVIDING  INDEPENDENT DELIVERY  SERVICES  third-party food delivery service, or any registered agent of the third-party food delivery service, for any damages or  harm by  an  act or omission occurring after the food service establishment's product leaves the place of business of the food service  establishment.
  To  the  extent  an  agreement contains such a provision, such provision shall be deemed void and unenforceable.
   (c) A food service establishment included on a third-party food deliv- ery platform in violation of this section shall have the right to  bring an action in a court of competent jurisdiction for damages, penalties as set  forth  in  this  section, and injunctive relief.
 Such court, in its discretion, may also award reasonable court costs and attorneys' fees.
   [(d)] 3.
 (A) A DELIVERY NETWORK COMPANY SHALL ENSURE THAT, DURING  THE DELIVERY  AVAILABLE  PERIOD,  IF  IT  APPLIES,  AND  DURING THE DELIVERY SERVICE PERIOD, PRIMARY AUTOMOBILE LIABILITY INSURANCE IS IN PLACE  THAT RECOGNIZES THAT THE DRIVER IS A DELIVERY NETWORK DRIVER OR THAT DOES NOT EXCLUDE COVERAGE FOR USE OF A PERSONAL VEHICLE TO PROVIDE DELIVERIES.
   (B)  DURING THE DELIVERY SERVICE PERIOD AND DELIVERY AVAILABLE PERIOD, THE DELIVERY NETWORK DRIVER, DELIVERY NETWORK COMPANY, OR  ANY  COMBINA- TION OF THE TWO SHALL MAINTAIN A MOTOR VEHICLE LIABILITY INSURANCE POLI- CY  THAT PROVIDES THE COVERAGE REQUIRED UNDER ARTICLE FIFTY-THREE OF THE INSURANCE LAW DURING THE DELIVERY AVAILABLE PERIOD AND DELIVERY  SERVICE PERIOD IN AMOUNTS NOT LESS THAN:
   (I) FOR BODILY INJURY AND PROPERTY DAMAGE TO THIRD PARTIES:
-  (A) FIFTY THOUSAND DOLLARS ($50,000)  OR  THE  AMOUNT  REQUIRED  UNDER PARAGRAPH  ONE OF SUBSECTION (A) OF SECTION FIFTY-THREE HUNDRED THREE OF THE INSURANCE LAW, WHICHEVER IS GREATER, FOR ALL DAMAGES ARISING OUT  OF BODILY  INJURY  SUSTAINED BY ANY ONE PERSON AS A RESULT OF ANY ONE ACCI- DENT;
+  (A)  FIFTY  THOUSAND  DOLLARS  ($50,000)  OR THE AMOUNT REQUIRED UNDER PARAGRAPH ONE OF SUBSECTION (A) OF SECTION FIVE THOUSAND  THREE  HUNDRED THREE  OF THE INSURANCE LAW, WHICHEVER IS GREATER, FOR ALL DAMAGES ARIS- ING OUT OF BODILY INJURY SUSTAINED BY ANY ONE PERSON AS A RESULT OF  ANY ONE ACCIDENT;
-  (B) ONE HUNDRED THOUSAND DOLLARS ($100,000)  OR  THE  AMOUNT  REQUIRED UNDER  PARAGRAPH  ONE  OF  SUBSECTION (A) OF SECTION FIFTY-THREE HUNDRED THREE OF THE INSURANCE LAW, WHICHEVER IS GREATER, FOR ALL DAMAGES  ARIS- ING  OUT  OF  BODILY  INJURY SUSTAINED BY ALL PERSONS AS A RESULT OF ANY ONE ACCIDENT; AND
+  (B)  ONE  HUNDRED  THOUSAND  DOLLARS ($100,000) OR THE AMOUNT REQUIRED UNDER PARAGRAPH ONE OF SUBSECTION (A) OF  SECTION  FIVE  THOUSAND  THREE HUNDRED  THREE  OF  THE  INSURANCE  LAW,  WHICHEVER  IS GREATER, FOR ALL DAMAGES ARISING OUT OF BODILY INJURY  SUSTAINED  BY  ALL  PERSONS  AS  A RESULT OF ANY  ONE ACCIDENT; AND
-  (C) TWENTY-FIVE THOUSAND DOLLARS  ($25,000)  OR  THE  AMOUNT  REQUIRED UNDER  PARAGRAPH  TWO  OF  SUBSECTION (A) OF SECTION FIFTY-THREE HUNDRED THREE OF THE INSURANCE LAW, WHICHEVER IS GREATER, FOR ALL DAMAGES  ARIS- ING  OUT  OF DAMAGE TO OR DESTRUCTION OF PROPERTY AS A RESULT OF ANY ONE ACCIDENT.
+  (C)  TWENTY-FIVE  THOUSAND  DOLLARS  ($25,000)  OR THE AMOUNT REQUIRED UNDER PARAGRAPH TWO OF SUBSECTION (A) OF  SECTION  FIVE  THOUSAND  THREE HUNDRED  THREE  OF  THE  INSURANCE  LAW,  WHICHEVER  IS GREATER, FOR ALL DAMAGES ARISING OUT OF DAMAGE TO OR DESTRUCTION OF PROPERTY AS A  RESULT OF ANY ONE  ACCIDENT.
-  (II) FOR BASIC REPARATION BENEFITS, THE AMOUNT SET FORTH IN PARAGRAPHS THREE AND FOUR OF SUBSECTION (A) OF SECTION FIFTY-THREE HUNDRED THREE OF THE INSURANCE LAW.
+  (II) FOR BASIC REPARATION BENEFITS, THE AMOUNT SET FORTH IN PARAGRAPHS THREE  AND FOUR OF SUBSECTION (A) OF SECTION FIVE THOUSAND THREE HUNDRED THREE OF THE INSURANCE LAW.
-  (C) IF THE INSURANCE COVERAGE MAINTAINED BY A DELIVERY NETWORK  DRIVER IN ACCORDANCE WITH PARAGRAPHS (A) AND (B) OF THIS SUBDIVISION HAS LAPSED OR  DOES  NOT PROVIDE THE REQUIRED COVERAGE, INSURANCE MAINTAINED BY THE DELIVERY NETWORK COMPANY SHALL:
+  (C) IF THE INSURANCE COVERAGE MAINTAINED BY A DELIVERY NETWORK  DRIVER IN ACCORDANCE WITH PARAGRAPHS (A) AND (B) OF THIS SUBDIVISION HAS LAPSED
+ S. 6760--B  4

+ OR  DOES  NOT PROVIDE THE REQUIRED COVERAGE, INSURANCE MAINTAINED BY THE DELIVERY NETWORK COMPANY SHALL:
   (I)  PROVIDE  THE  COVERAGE REQUIRED BY PARAGRAPHS (A) AND (B) OF THIS SUBDIVISION BEGINNING WITH THE FIRST DOLLAR OF A CLAIM; AND (II) HAVE THE DUTY TO DEFEND A CLAIM MADE UNDER THE COVERAGE  PROVIDED UNDER PARAGRAPH (B) OF THIS SUBDIVISION.
   (D)  COVERAGE  UNDER  AN AUTOMOBILE INSURANCE POLICY MAINTAINED BY THE DELIVERY NETWORK COMPANY SHALL NOT BE DEPENDENT UPON ANOTHER MOTOR VEHI- CLE LIABILITY INSURER FIRST DENYING A CLAIM,  NOR  SHALL  ANOTHER  MOTOR VEHICLE LIABILITY INSURANCE POLICY BE REQUIRED TO FIRST DENY A CLAIM.
- S. 6760--A  4

   (E)  INSURANCE  COVERAGE REQUIRED BY THIS SECTION MAY BE OBTAINED FROM AN INSURANCE COMPANY DULY LICENSED TO TRANSACT BUSINESS UNDER THE INSUR- ANCE LAWS OF THIS STATE OR BY AN ELIGIBLE EXCESS LINES  BROKER  LICENSED UNDER  SECTION  TWO  THOUSAND  ONE  HUNDRED  FIVE  OF THE INSURANCE LAW.
+ INSURANCE COVERAGE REQUIRED BY THIS SECTION MAY BE  OBTAINED  THROUGH  A GROUP POLICY MAINTAINED BY THE DELIVERY NETWORK COMPANY.
   (F)  THE  COVERAGE REQUIRED PURSUANT TO PARAGRAPHS (A) AND (B) OF THIS SUBDIVISION SHALL BE DEEMED  TO  MEET  THE  REQUIREMENTS  FOR  FINANCIAL RESPONSIBILITY UNDER THE VEHICLE AND TRAFFIC LAW.